VUEngine/vuengine.github.io/documentation/basics/building.md

 ### Side Bar Tab

 The Build Side Bar Tab <i class="codicon codicon-tools"></i> (**B**) allows you to toggle the visibility of the Build Panel by clicking on it.
-It can also shows the current build status:
+It can also shows the current build status and progress:

 - <i class="fa fa-fw fa-cog" /> Cog for running build
 - <i class="fa fa-fw fa-check" /> Checkmark for a successful build